-Work has begun on the designs for the £2.000m refurbishment project, which will see the Pupil Referral Unit relocated into the former Rise Carr Primary School buildings.
-A new Voluntary Aided primary school will be provided to replace Cockerton CofE Primary School.
-The earliest completion date for both projects being Autumn 2007.
+The designs have been developed for the £2.000m refurbishment project, which will see the Pupil Referral Unit relocated into the former Rise Carr Primary School buildings.
+Construction is due to start in July this year with a scheduled completion of March 2008.
+A new school to replace Cockerton CoE Voluntary Aided Primary School is also being constructed and should be completed in early 2008.

-The Authority received a capital funding allocation of £1,298,953 across two financial years, 2006/07 and 2007/08 directed towards the delivery of the Ten Year Strategy and towards supporting Primary schools to develop extended schools services as set out in the Extended Schools Prospectus.
+The Authority is utilising a capital funding allocation of £1.299m across two financial years, 2006/07 and 2007/08 directed towards the delivery of the Ten Year Strategy and towards supporting Primary schools to develop extended schools services as set out in the Extended Schools Prospectus.
 The funding is being used to continue to develop the network of Children's Centres, Extended Schools, and sustainable early years and childcare provision (including the three and four year old offer).